-Westfield Infant School ethos is ‘Everyone working together through work and play’.
-Staff are committed to ensuring that every pupil has the opportunity to achieve his or her full potential whilst recognising that learning needs to be enjoyable, exciting and a happy experience in a vibrant environment.
-Parent/Carers who have concerns about their child are encouraged to speak to any of the members of staff from the SEND (Special Educational Needs and Disabilities) Team through the school office or arrange to speak to their child’s class teacher or English/Mathematics teacher.
+At Westfield Infant school staff are committed to ensuring that every pupil has the opportunity to achieve his or her full potential whilst recognising that learning needs to be enjoyable, exciting and a happy experience in a vibrant environment.
+Parent/Carers who have concerns about their child are encouraged to speak to any of the members of staff from the SEND (Special Educational Needs and Disabilities) Team through the school office or arrange to speak to their child’s class teacher.

 If you or school have concerns regarding your child’s progress we will monitor all aspects of their development on Initial Concerns Checklists (Part 1 and Part 2) to see if they need to be placed on the School’s Special Educational Needs and Disability (SEND) Record.
 The SEND Record is a list of pupils within school who require extra support.
 This may be with their communication or social skills or their learning or physical needs.